 - If you are importing a VPK from a 17R3 Vault that contains an object workflow with eSignatures, you’ll first need to enable eSignatures on that object in your target Vault.

 Only saved views marked as required are eligible for migration.

 Searchable object fields are included when migrating objects.
 You must only include custom fields in a package.

-The following permissions control actions for Configuration Migration Packages:
+The following permissions control actions for migration packages: